Erasyl Abilqasymov: Political career

-Member of the Mazhilis
+Member of the Mäjilis

-In 2001, Abilqasymov became a member of the Mazhilis.
+In 2001, Abilqasymov became a deputy of the Mäjilis.
 From there, he was a member of Committee for Social and Cultural Development.
-He was reelected in 2004 from the 18th Taldykorgan Constituency of the Almaty Region and was a member of the Committee on International Affairs, Defense and Security until 2007.
-Abilqasymov was one of the well-known Mazhilis member, who sharply criticized the actions of the government, made populist statements and was very popular with journalists who often gave interviews with.
+He was reelected in 2004 as an independent from the Electoral district No. 18 in the Almaty Region and was a member of the Committee on International Affairs, Defense and Security until 2007.
+During his tenure, Abilqasymov was known for having to sharply criticize the actions of the government, making populist statements and being very popular amongst journalists who he often gave public interviews with.

 2005 presidential campaign

 While serving as parliamentarian, Abilqasymov was unanimously chosen to be the first-ever presidential nominee for the Communist People's Party of Kazakhstan (QKHP) during the 2005 presidential election on 17 September 2005.
 He campaigned around the topic of fighting corruption.
-Abilqasymov himself doubted that he would win the race but hoped that he'd secure Zharmakhan Tuyakbay's spot and finish in 2nd place.
-However, he won 0.34% of the vote and took 4th place in the race, behind Alikhan Baimenov.
+Abilqasymov himself doubted that he would win the race but hoped that he'd secure Zharmakhan Tuyakbay's spot and finish as second place frontrunner.
+However, he officially swept 0.34% in the results, taking fourth place just behind Alikhan Baimenov.

-Post-Mazhilis career
+Post-Mäjilis career

-After his term as a Mazhilis member ended, Abilqasymov, on 13 August 2007, during a live TV broadcast, he called on people to support the pro-government party Nur Otan in the race.
+After his office term as a Mäjilis deputy expired, Abilqasymov, on 13 August 2007, during a live TV broadcast, he called on people to support the ruling Nur Otan party during the 2007 legislative election.
 As a result, Abilqasymov was excluded from the Communist People's Party of Kazakhstan by its leaders.

-In 2012, he became the Chairman of the Board of Directors of JSC Dzharbusynov Scientific Center of Urology and is currently managing his own medical companies.
+In 2012, he became the chairman of the Board of Directors of JSC Dzharbusynov Scientific Center of Urology and is currently managing his own medical companies.

 Personal life

 Abilqasymov is married to Alma Abilqasymova, doctor of pedagogical sciences, professor, academician of the IAS HS.
 He has 3 children which two of his sons are Almaz (born 1977), Maqsat (born 1983).
-Abiqasymov's daughter Madina Abilqasymova (born 1978) served as a Minister of Labour and Social Protection of the Population from 2018 to 2019.
+Abiqasymov's daughter Madina Abilqasymova (born 1978) served as a Minister of Labour and Social Protection of the Population from 2018 to 2019 under Prime Minister Bakhytjan Sagintayev.